NothingAG/constitution/constitution.md

 ## CONSTITUTION ADOPTION DECLARATION

-I hereby adopt this constitution as the governance and operating system of Nothing Interactive.
-In doing so, I agree to cede all authority that I hold into the constitution's processes.
+The whole team adopted this constitution as the governance and operating system of Nothing Interactive.
+In having done so, we all agreed to cede all authority that we hold into the constitution's processes.